-Following a botched acquisition (and admittedly some swollen debt-related challenges), Occidental Petroleum was one hated stock which came on to our radar in 2019 as its stock price tumbled from $85 in 2018.
+Following a botched acquisition (and admittedly some swollen debt-related challenges), Occidental Petroleum was one hated stock which is coming on to our radar (another such an energy giant is Suncor).

-Occidental has been around for 99 years, and with a dividend yield of about 8% looked to be a decent 10-year investment, as well as a medium-term bet on oil price upside.
+Occidental has been around for 99 years, and with a dividend yield of about 9% looks to be a decent 10-20 year investment, as well as a medium-term bet on oil price upside.

-Nobody knows where the price goes in the short term given the ESG tsunami, but with 8% annual income this investment can now go into the bottom draw for the next 10 years (or until a great opportunity to sell comes around).
+Nobody knows where the price goes in the short term given the ESG tsunami and stalling Chinese and global economies, but with strong annual income such investments can now go into the bottom draw for the next 10-20 years (or until a great opportunity to sell comes around).

 The US market is still very expensive in general, however, hence we’ve looked further afield…

 Now if you can combine out of favour sectors with out of favour countries, then you can really get supercharged results.